4drixn/4drixn/README.md

 ## About

-- 🌎 Based in **Chicago, Illinois**
+- Based in **Chicago, Illinois**
-- 💻 **Full Stack Developer** specialized in backend systems, APIs, and scalable infrastructures
+- Specialized in backend systems, APIs, and scalable infrastructures
-- 🚀 Focused on performance, security, and clean architecture
-- 🧠 Experience building production-grade systems used by thousands of users

 ---